Sweet potato tart is sweet potato casserole in dessert form. Sweet potatoes are baked in a graham cracker crust and topped with marshmallow meringue.

 - Gradually add the marshmallow crème.
 Continue to beat until stiff peaks form.

-- Spread or pipe meringue over the tart, making sure to seal edges.
-Bake at 325 degrees for 15 minutes until the meringue is golden.
+- Spread or pipe the meringue over the tart, making sure to seal the edges.
+Bake for 15 minutes until the meringue is golden.